-You might be wondering, what’s up with ski length -- I thought it was to do with height and then I saw a fully grown man wearing short skis?
+You might be wondering, what’s up with ski length -- I thought it was to do with height, and then I saw a fully grown man wearing short skis?
 In this article I’m going to answer everything you need to know about ski length, so you can rent or buy skis that are right for you.

 TLDR; Longer skis have more stability and float better in snow, but they also have a larger turning radius.
-Shorter skis sacrifice stability (especially at speed) but are quicker to respond and easier to make short sharp turns.
+Shorter skis sacrifice stability (especially at speed) but are quick to respond and easier to make short sharp turns.
 Short skis turn faster but long skis go faster.